#BOSSIPSounds: Ty Dolla $ign Taps Jhené Aiko & Mustard For New Track “By Yourself” [Audio]

 He continued, “I decided to name my third studio album ‘Featuring Ty Dolla Sign’ because there is truly something for everybody on this album.
 It features some of my most talented friends, on some of the best music I’ve made in my career.”

+We don’t have long to wait for the new album either.
+The “Expensive” singer tweeted on Wednesday (Oct.
+14th) that the new heat will be ready for our ears on October 23rd.

-Listen to “By Yourself” by Ty Dolla $ign featuring Jhené Aiko down below:
+Until then, listen to “By Yourself” by Ty Dolla $ign featuring Jhené Aiko down below:

 Comments